 Chlorine bleach destroys lignin, a component of wood that hardens and strengthens the cell walls.
-Once the surface cellular structure loses its integrity, film forming finishes like LIFELINE[TM] have no sound wood to bond to and can peel off.
-The picture at right is a typical example of what can happen when a high concentration of chlorine bleach is applied to a home.
+Once the surface cellular structure loses its integrity, film forming finishes like LIFELINETM have no sound wood to bond and can peel off.
+The picture to the right is a typical example of what can happen when a high concentration of chlorine bleach is applied to a home.
 Before a new finish can be applied the damaged wood fibers must be mechanically removed by sanding, media blasting or aggressive pressure washing.
-If the bleach solution dried on the wood, sodium hypochlorite crystals will form in the top layer of wood.
-These crystals are extremely difficult to dissolve and rinse away.
-If a waterbased finish is applied over the bleach crystals, it would be the same as trying to apply the finish on top of unrinsed bleached wood and problems with finish adhesion will likely reoccur.
+If the bleach solution dries on the wood, crystals will form in the top layer of wood.
+These crystals are difficult to dissolve and rinse away.
+If a water-based finish is applied over the bleach crystals, adhesion failure will likely occur.